-- > DRIVE A VEHICLE This is illegal if you have had sedation.
+- DRIVE A VEHICLE This is illegal if you have had sedation.

 - > SIGN ANY LEGALLY BINDING DOCUMENTS

 - > TAKE SLEEPING TABLETS or sedatives

-- ▶ WORK AT HEIGHTS INCLUDING LADDERS
+- WORK AT HEIGHTS INCLUDING LADDERS

-- > USE MACHINERY including home appliances e.g. Kettle

-- DRINK ALCOHOL

-- If you are pregnant, have had a heart attack, stroke or surgery in the last 6 weeks please phone the department as we may need to delay your procedure. - Long distance travel is not advised for 48 hours following the procedure.
+- > USE MACHINERY including home appliances e.g. Kettle - > DRINK ALCOHOL - If you are pregnant, have had a heart attack, stroke or surgery in the last 6 weeks please phone the department as we may need to delay your procedure. - Long distance travel is not advised for 48 hours following the procedure.
 For air travel this is 14 days.
-Please ring the unit if this is a problem. - Please read all this information carefully. - If you are a diet-controlled diabetic, follow the normal instructions.
+Please ring the unit if this is a problem. - If you are a diet-controlled diabetic follow the normal instructions.
 If you are a tablet or insulin controlled diabetic there should be an additional instruction sheet enclosed.
-Please telephone 01423 553769 if you do not have the diabetic instructions.
+Please telephone 01423 553769 if you don't have the diabetic instructions.